MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 <a href="" id="enablenetworkprotection-disabletlsparsing"></a>**EnableNetworkProtection/DisableTlsParsing**

 Network Protection inspects TLS traffic (also known as HTTPS traffic) to see if a connection is being made to a malicious website, and to provide metadata to Behavior Monitoring.
-TLS connections to malicious websites can also be blocked if -EnableNetworkProtection is set to enabled.
+TLS connections to malicious websites can also be blocked if Enable Network Protection is set to enabled.
 HTTP inspection can be disabled by setting this value to "$true".

 - Type: Boolean
 - Position: Named